 Alissa Valles (BA School of Slavonic Studies, University of London) is editing and translating Polish poet Aleksander Wat’s Diary Without Vowels.

 Allison Vanouse (BA summa cum laude, Brandeis University) is editing a catalogue raisonné of Modernism: Eliot, Joyce, Wyndham Lewis, Ezra Pound, and Beckett.
-She is the Program Administrator of the Editorial Institute.

 Mary Erica Zimmer (B.A. summa cum laude, Literature and Classical Studies, The University Professors, Boston University; M.A.T.
 English Education, Boston University; M.Litt., Mediaeval English, University of St. Andrews; A.M.
 Humanities, University of Chicago) taught for five years in the English Department of Louisiana State University; served as editorial assistant to Joining Music with Reason: 34 Poets, British and American, Oxford 2004-2009, chosen by Christopher Ricks (Waywiser Press, 2010); and is a freelance technical writer, editor, and researcher.
 A Trustee Scholar, Bradley Fellow, and member of Phi Beta Kappa through her work at Boston University, she was also a Rotary Ambassadorial Scholar to the University of St. Andrews, Scotland.
 Her doctoral dissertation will serve as a companion to selected works of Geoffrey Hill.